mym0404/expo-release-it/README.md

 # Structurual Requirements

-- Match iOS, Android Binary build version like `1.0.0`.
-These will be bumped with `bump` command with same manner.
+- `Version Code(Android)` and `Builder Number(iOS)` are the same.
-- All Keys, Credentials(except iOS certificates & provisioning profiles served in github separately) are stored in VCS
+- All Keys, Credentials(except iOS certificates & provisioning profiles served in Github separately) are stored in VCS

 # Getting Started